kafuji/pmxmerge/README.md

 | `--replace_bones` | Option to replace existing bone settings.
 Without it, existing bone settings will be preserved. |
 | `--merge_physics` | Option to merge rigid bodies and joints.
 If not specified, they will be skipped. |

-These options are available as checkboxes in the GUI, but can also be specified via command line arguments:
+These options are available as checkboxes in the GUI.

 ```bash
 python pmxmerge_cui.py --base base.pmx --patch patch.pmx --out result.pmx --replace_bones --merge_physics